wgtechlabs/log-engine/README.md

 ## 🎯 Contributing

 Contributions are welcome, create a pull request to this repo and I will review your code.
 Please consider to submit your pull request to the `dev` branch.
 Thank you!

+**Development Environment:**

+- This project uses **yarn** as the primary package manager for consistency across development and CI/CD
+- Clean test output is maintained using `jest.setup.js` for suppressing console noise during testing
+- All error logging functionality remains intact in production code

 Read the project's [contributing guide](./CONTRIBUTING.md) for more info, including testing guidelines and requirements.